-The attached memorandum dated 2004-NOV-24, from Mr. Chris Curley, Operations Manager, Robbins Parking Service Limited, describes the difficulty they are faced with maintaining a full complement of Commissionaires.
+A memorandum dated 2004-NOV-24, from Mr. Chris Curley, Operations Manager, Robbins Parking Service Limited, described the difficulty Robbins is faced with to maintain a full complement of Commissionaires.
 The Commissionaires have not been able to provide Robbins with the "personnel needed to provide a consistent and effective parking enforcement service for the downtown".
 Staff understand that there are times when only two Commissionaires are available for on-street patrols and three are required.
 In addition to difficulties with staffing levels, there has been a high turnover rate of Commissionaires, which has meant that Robbins has been continually in the process of retraining.
 Finally, there are not enough Commissionaires willing to work as parking patrollers, which makes it difficult for Robbins to find candidates that are well suited for the job.
 Usually the Commissionaires only provide one replacement candidate for Robbins to choose from.
 If the requirement to hire Commissionaires is removed, Robbins would have the ability to hire from the entire employment market.

-For these reasons, Staff is recommending that the requirement to hire Commissionaires be removed from the Contract.
+For these reasons, Staff recommended that the requirement to hire Commissionaires be removed from the Contract.